 Oxfords could have cap toes, moccasin vamps or plain tops.
 Slip in styles mimicked the more casual penny loafer with or without tassels.

 With sport coats, men’s shoes had more freedom.
 More colors such as grey, dark brown and even blue suede appeared along with two tone shoes.
 Shoes had textures, too, just like coat fabrics.
 Embossed leather, weaves, rough suede, and detailed brogue were common.
 Read about and shop for 1950s men’s shoe styles.

 Socks that remained hidden under suit pants were the one area that had some personality in business dress.
 Argyle socks were very popular.
 Geometric designs on the ankles were also common, as well as plain ribbed socks in colors that matched suits.
 Looking at men’s business sock choices today, we can see very little has changed since the 1950s.

 1950s Men’s Overcoats

-Thanks to improvements in heating and cooling in public spaces, homes and cars as well as more and more men driving instead of walking to work, the need for heavy overcoats disappeared.
-Outerwear was now another fashion accessory, something with personality, style and design all on its own.
-They also became lighter with thinner or no lining needed to stay warm for the short distances to and from the car.
+Thanks to improvements in heating and cooling in public spaces, homes, and cars as well as more and more men driving instead of walking to work, the need for heavy overcoats disappeared.
+Outerwear was now another fashion accessory — something with personality, style and design all on its own.
+They also became lighter with a thinner (or no) lining needed to stay warm for the short distances to and from the car.